Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 And yet at the same time, those four presidents, representing both parties, also would have laughed at the thought that an American corporation could simply rent a post-office box in Dublin and declare itself to be Irish, thus defeating Uncle Sam the tax man.
 The Can Do America of back then simply didn’t tolerate that sort of cultural or economic nonsense.

-So in addition to restoring labor and respecting religion, Lind’s third and most important check on the Wokesters is stronger politics, and stronger political parties.
+So in addition to restoring labor and respecting religion, Lind’s third and most important check on the Wokesters is stronger politics and stronger political parties.
 He calls it “democratic pluralism,” America as a community of communities—naturally different and yet, at the same time, strongly united.

 That is, ordinary citizens need to band together to protect their own interests, safe from both the predations of the rich and the false lure of demagogues.
 Only through such constructive politics, Lind argues, is it possible for people not in possession of great fortunes to still possess security and dignity: